klimesm/GIS_E6010_Project_Course_2025/README.md

 1. High-Pass Median Filter (HPMF)
 2. Impoundment Size Index (ISI).

-Then the decoder path upsamples these features to generate a pixel-wise probability map
+Then the decoder path upsamples these features to generate a pixel-wise probability map.

 ## Credits and References